oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 * [simulation_10_mix.json](input-files/simulation_10_mix.json) --> 10 mix deals
 * [simulation_50_mix.json](input-files/simulation_50_mix.json) --> 50 mix deals

-To run the client and start the calculation:

-    python3 main.py [INPUTFILE]

 #### Simple or complex deal examples
 Simple deal means that number of Monte Carlo simulations will be 3.000.000 or lower and won't be splittable